marcogarcia2/marcogarcia2/README.md

 # Marco Garcia
 ### Undergraduate in Computer Engineering at USP
-- 🤖 I’m currently part of **[Grupo SEMEAR](https://github.com/Grupo-SEMEAR-USP)**
+- 🤖 I’m currently a member of **[Grupo SEMEAR](https://github.com/Grupo-SEMEAR-USP)**
-- 🌱 Seeking to learn new technologies and skills
+- 🌱 Eager to learn new technologies and skills
-- 🚀 Currently studying Robotics and Computer Vision
+- 🚀 Currently studying Databases and Backend Development

 <div>
     <a href="https://github.com/marcogarcia2i">